pcda17/pcda17.github.io/week-02.md

 #### Accessing Text Files on the Web

-The Python module `urllib`  makes grabbing text from the Web as easy as working with local files.
+The Python module `urllib.request`  makes grabbing text from the Web as easy as working with local files.
 Let’s download the first two chapters of _A Confederacy of Dunces_ in plain ASCII format.

 ```
 from urllib.request import urlopen